edupk2816-arch/spring-boot-rbac-security/README.md

 ## About This Project

-Built this to demonstrate the exact RBAC pattern I implemented in production at an enterprise finance client — where **hardcoding roles in annotations was not an option** because access rules needed to change without redeployment.
+Built this to demonstrate the exact RBAC pattern I implemented in production at an enterprise finance client — where **hardcoding roles in annotations was not an option** because the system allowed administrators to create unlimited custom roles at runtime and assign them to users dynamically.
+Predefining every possible role in code simply would not scale.

 The core idea: instead of `@PreAuthorize("hasRole('ADMIN')")` scattered across controllers, every role is mapped to a list of allowed API URL patterns stored in a database.
 The `UserAccessFilter` checks every incoming request against that mapping dynamically.